 Abstract-This paper analyzes the algorithm used for estimating retransmission timeouts in connection-oriented IPbased transport protocols, such as the Transmission Control Protocol (TCP) and the Stream Control Transmission Protocol (SCTP).
 The estimation algorithm uses historical values of the round-trip time to estimate future round-trip delays, and so creates a maximum waiting time before triggering retransmission attempts.
 The purpose of the analysis is to question / validate some of the fundamental assumptions used in the estimation algorithm.
-The conclusion of the analysis is that the algorithm is somewhat mismatched to the application area.
+The conclusion of the analysis is that the algorithm is somewhat mismatched to the dynamics of the current Internet.
 Alternative algorithms are discussed, and potential modifications are presented.
+Impact of the suggested alternative algorithm on the well-known selective acknowledgement and fast retransmit mechanisms is discussed.

-Keywords-SCTP; retransmission timeout; round-trip time; RTT; RTO; Jacobson algorithm; Chebyshev approximation; parameter estimation; upper bound.
+Keywords-SCTP; retransmission timeout; round-trip time; RTT; RTO; selective acknowledgment; fast retransmits; Jacobson algorithm; Chebyshev approximation; parameter estimation; upper bound.